This Is the Night (Clay Aiken song)

-"This Is the Night" is the debut single of American Idol contestant Clay Aiken, written by Chris Braide, Aldo Nova, and Gary Burr.
-It was released on June 10, 2003, on the RCA label, simultaneously with "Flying Without Wings" by rival contestant (and idol winner) Ruben Studdard.
+"This Is the Night" is a song by American Idol second season contestant Clay Aiken, written by Chris Braide, Aldo Nova, and Gary Burr.
+It was released as his debut single on June 10, 2003, on the RCA label, simultaneously with "Flying Without Wings" by rival contestant (and idol winner) Ruben Studdard.
 It became the 11th song in the history of the Billboard Hot 100 (and the first by a debut act) to debut at number one on that chart, restricting "Flying Without Wings" to the number-two position.

 Internationally, "This Is the Night" was issued as a double A-side with Aiken's cover of Simon & Garfunkel's "Bridge over Troubled Water" in Canada and New Zealand, reaching number one in both countries.
 In both nations, the double A-side also kept "Flying Without Wings" from reaching the top spot.

 Writing and inspiration

 Although the song seems tailor-made as a potential show-winning song, it was not written specifically for American Idol.
 Co-writer Braide said in an interview with HitQuarters: "'This Is The Night' was written from the heart ...
 It was written after 9/11, and there's a line in it, 'Every kiss is a kiss/you can never get back', and it's about saying, to whoever you love out there, just appreciate them."
 American Idol creator Simon Fuller heard the song and said it was perfect for the show.